page updated on February 14, 2021

 Congratulations to the states which set a hard cap on the maximum annual interest rate a business may charge its customers.
 Jeers to the other states; what's wrong with you?
 Of course, worse yet is the prevalence of payday loans online; it's difficult to pursue usurious lending across state lines and almost impossible to prosecute fraud across national boundaries.
 Who knows if "Fast Cash Til Payday Loan Dot Com" is a front for "Payday Loans Toronto Dot Ca" or "Payday Loans Uk Dot Uk"?
 (Not to disparage friends in the UK or Canada or Australia; it's just that those countries might be easier to trust than "Pay Day Loans of Nigeria".)

-(The criminal code of Canada has an upper limit of 60% interest per year.
-That's for the entire country—not just for loan advances, but any kind of credit at any kind of organization, including banks.
+The criminal code of Canada has an upper limit of 60% interest per year.
+That's for the entire country—not just for cash advances, but any kind of credit at any kind of organization, including banks.
 The US government has considered adopting a limit at various times, but Congress has made no serious effort to do so.
-Shameful.)
+Shameful.

-Obviously no policy can fix the part of human nature that lets some of us squander our resources and then realize we have no money to buy food until the next payday, but we can recognize the ways in which the poorest among us lack the leverage most of the rest of us enjoy timely and reliable transportation, healthy and affordable food options nearby, safe housing, full time work which pays a livable wage, and insurance against unforeseen and unpredictable acts of devastation.
+Obviously no policy can fix the part of human nature that lets some of us squander our resources and then realize we have no money to buy food until the next payday, but we can recognize the ways in which poverty is not a moral failing but instead a lack of the leverage most of the rest of us enjoy: timely and reliable transportation, healthy and affordable food options nearby, safe housing, full time work which pays a livable wage, and insurance against unforeseen and unpredictable acts of devastation.

-Again, the availability of all of these is no guarantee that some people will find themselves in irresponsible circumstances, but establishing a minimum baseline of leverage for all citizens is surely within our grasp.
+There will never be a guarantee that some people will never find themselves in irresponsible circumstances, but establishing a minimum baseline of leverage for all citizens is surely within our grasp.
 Laws against extravagant interest rates and consumer protection statutes and organizations will help.

 So will better financial education for citizens.
 (Free money isn't free.
 Free lending isn't free.)